nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Chai: Expect style syntax is required like `const expect = require('chai').expect;` and then `expect` is used to make assertions like `expect('').to.be.a('string');`.
 - Chai: Should() style syntax is reuqired like `const should = require('chai).should();`, including the `()` at the end.
 Then `should` is used to make assertions like `' '.should.be.a('string');`.
 - Testing for a 'pure' function is a matter of checking if the output is referencing the same object instance as the input, by using the `strictly equals operator`: `const in='me', out='me'; assert.isTrue(in !== out);`.

+On the Bigfoot Form front, enough time has passed since advertising changes without hearing of any problems that I went ahead and closed issues and merged-in fixes and enhancements.
+The first volunteer meeting is coming up on Monday, where I anticipate having a moment to talk about the form, how it is working, and provide general guidance on using Winlink for Bigfoot.

 ## Saturday 7-July-2023